aronhuinink/workshop-animation/README.md

 ## 2 Cinemachine Component 🎥

-**Set Up State-Driven Camera**
-- Now that your animation state machine works, we will make the camera change angles based on it.
+Now that your animation state machine works, we will make the camera change angles based on it.
-- For ease of use, we’ll use a Composite Camera setup.
+For ease of use, we’ll use a Composite Camera setup.

+**Basic prep**
+-Just in case something went wrong regarding cinemachine, please make sure cinemachine is installed.
 **Create a State-Driven Camera**
 - Create a State-Driven Camera Object in your scene.
 - Drag your character into the Animated Target field.
-- The camera should now have access to the Animator States.
+>The camera should now have access to the Animator States.
 - Add several child cameras under the state-driven camera.
+You can do this from the inspectortab with the plus sign under child cameras.
 - Position these child cameras in different places so it’s easy to see when the view changes.
+>For ease of use you can align a camera with your viewport by **rightclicking** the camera and choosing **align with view**

 **Link States to Cameras**
 - In the State-Driven Camera settings, add rows to connect animator states to specific cameras.
+You can do this through the inspector under the instructions header
 - In each row, select a State and a Camera.
 - Play the game and observe whether the camera angles switch smoothly based on animation states.